thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

-#### BIG Management Canister: Code installation
+#### BIG Management Cube: Code installation

 Only the controllers of the given canister can install code.
 This transition installs new code over a canister.
-This involves invoking the `canister_init` method (see [Canister initialization](#system-api-init)), which must succeed.
+This involves invoking the `canister_init` method (see [Cube initialization](#system-api-init)), which must succeed.

 Conditions